Mel-A-M/adb-converged-db/spatial/spatial.md

 ### About Oracle Spatial

-**Oracle Spatial** is an integrated set of functions, procedures, data types, and data models that support spatial analytics.
-The spatial features enable spatial data to be stored, accessed, and analyzed quickly and efficiently in an Oracle database.
+**Oracle Spatial** is an integrated set of functions, procedures, data types, and data models that support Spatial analytics.
+The Spatial features enable Spatial data to be stored, accessed, and analyzed quickly and efficiently in an Oracle database.

-Oracle Spatial is designed to make spatial data management easier and more natural to users of location-enabled applications and geographic information system (GIS) applications.
-Once spatial data is stored in an Oracle database, it can be easily manipulated, retrieved, and related to all other data stored in the database.
+Oracle Spatial is designed to make Spatial data management easier and more natural to users of location-enabled applications and geographic information system (GIS) applications.
+Once Spatial data is stored in an Oracle database, it can be easily manipulated, retrieved, and related to all other data stored in the database.

-A common example of spatial data can be seen in a road map.
+A common example of Spatial data can be seen in a road map.
 A road map is a two-dimensional object that contains points, lines, and polygons that can represent cities, roads, and political boundaries such as states or provinces.
 A road map is a visualization of geographic information.

-The data that indicates the Earth location (such as longitude and latitude) of these rendered objects is the spatial data.
-When the map is rendered, this spatial data is used to project the locations of the objects on a two-dimensional piece of paper.
+The data that indicates the Earth location (such as longitude and latitude) of these rendered objects is the Spatial data.
+When the map is rendered, this Spatial data is used to project the locations of the objects on a two-dimensional piece of paper.

 [![Spatial and Graphn - Now Included in Oracle Database](https://img.youtube.com/vi/Q2jm93Rm95g/hqdefault.jpg)](https://youtu.be/Q2jm93Rm95g)